$ gnpm install mri

 Default: []

-A single key (or array of keys) that should be parsed as Boolean
+A single key (or array of keys) that should be parsed as Booleans.

 Type: Object